peteroupc/peteroupc.github.io/randomfunc.md

 ### Rejection Sampling

 _Rejection sampling_ is a simple and flexible technique for generating random content that meets certain requirements.
-To implement rejection sampling&mdash;
+To implement rejection sampling:

 1. Generate the random content (such as a random number) by any method and with any distribution and range.
 2. If the content doesn't meet predetermined criteria, go to step 1.